Fiberglass Bows

-The bow and arrow is one of the oldest human inventions, found throughout history all over the world as a tool for hunting and war.
+The bow and arrow are among the oldest human inventions, found throughout history worldwide as tools for hunting and war.

 The basic elements have remained the same: a string and something flexible to which to attach it.
-But, like everything else, modern materials have opened up new possibilities or brought improvements to classic designs.
+But like everything else, modern materials have opened up new possibilities and improved classic designs.

 One material that has been particularly significant is fiberglass.
 In this post, we’re going to take a look at how this versatile material is used in modern-day archery and the advantages it brings over more traditional materials.

 As noted already, a bow is a simple tool.
-As the user pulls the string back, this bends the bow, which creates potential energy as the bow wants to spring back into its original, unbent shape.
+As the user pulls the string back, the bow bends, storing potential energy as it tends to spring back to its original, unbent shape.
 The release of the string propels the arrow forward as this pent-up energy is unleashed.

 Traditionally, bows were made in two basic shapes.
 The longbow curves gently back towards the string to look like a ‘D’ from the side.
 The recurve bow’s ends curve back away from the string.
-Each design has its own particular characteristics which made it more suited for a specific use.
+Each design has its own particular characteristics that make it more suited to a specific use.
 The recurve, for instance, is shorter and better for shooting from horseback.

-Most of us probably had some form of bow and arrow as a kid.
+Most of us probably had some form of bow and arrow as kids.
 Maybe it was just a toy with suction cups on the end, or maybe it was an inexpensive beginner's bow with little power.
-More and more, however, archery is becoming a serious hobby, with literally millions of Americans using a bow for hunting or for sport.
+More and more, however, archery is becoming a serious hobby, with millions of Americans using bows for hunting or sport.
 Archery equipment is a multi-billion-dollar industry and has seen strong growth in recent years.

-Fiberglass started to be used to make bows in the 1950s, as the process of embedding the glass fibers in resin was perfected and started to see a wide range of applications.
+Fiberglass began to be used to make bows in the 1950s, as the process of embedding glass fibers in resin was perfected, and it saw a wide range of applications.
 Millions of bows were made of fiberglass in the ’50s and ’60s, and many young people got their first taste of archery using this material.

 If you aren’t very familiar with fiberglass, it can sound like a strange material from which to make bows.
 What is it about this material that makes it an attractive choice?